nnseva/django-access/README.md

 You can register plugins for any model classes, either standard, or from third-party packages, or your own. *Note* that you can register the only one plugin instance for the model.
 Registering another plugin instance for the same model unregisters the previous one.
 In order to combine several plugins, you can use a provided *CompoundPlugin* as described below.

-You can register a plugin for any `Model` class, even a *abstract* one.
+You can register a plugin for any `Model` class, even an *abstract* one.
 This `Model` and *all its successors* (except those for which the own plugin is registered) will be controlled by this plugin instance.

 We recommend register plugins in the models.py module of the separate django application without its own models.
 Put this application after the all others in the `INSTALLED_APPS` section of the settings module.